amartincolby/Rust-Quick-Guide/README.md

     /* As mentioned, structs are just grouped data.
 They are not like classic "objects" in the sense of having behavior and data.
-To add behaviors, aka methods, to a struct, it must be "implemented". */
+To add behaviors, aka methods, to a struct, it must be "implemented".
+Implementations exist separate from the struct in memory. */

     struct Square {
         width: f64,